 Then execute the installer script with bash shell followed with downloaded Archive file.
 The command will be like below:

 sudo bash ./install_solr_service.sh solr-9.3.0.tgz

 This will create an account named solr on your system and finish the installation process.
 After that start the service default Solr port 8983.

-Apache Solr service is managed under systemd services.
-Use the following commands to Start, Stop and check the status of Solr service.
+Apache Solr service is managed under the systemd daemon.
+Use the following commands to Start, Stop and check the status of the Solr service.

-By default Solr server runs on port 8983.
+By default, the Solr server runs on port 8983.
 Access Solr dashboard in your web browser using server ip address or hostname with 8983 port.

 Here you can view statics of created collection in previous steps named “mycol1”.
 Click on “Core Selector” on the left sidebar and select created collection.